-Support efforts to secure resources from the Inflation Reduction Act and other programs that support electrification, alternative fuel use, and other emissions reduction strategies at ports and adjacent communities.
-Support flexibility in Buy America and other domestic preference requirements to provide time for US manufacturers to achieve the scale needed to meet new demand for port equipment, including zero-emissions equipment, and to make their production lines compliant with federal requirements.
-Support programs to advance land and ocean-based renewable ocean energy development.
+- Support continued funding for EPA's Clean Ports Program to help the NWSA advance the Northwest Ports Clean Air Strategy and to achieve broader decarbonization of the seaport industry. - Support efforts to secure resources for electrification, alternative fuels, and other emissions reduction strategies at ports and adjacent communities. - Support flexibility in Buy America and other domestic preference requirements to provide time for US manufacturers to achieve the scale needed to meet new demand for port equipment, including zero-emissions equipment, and to make their production lines compliant with federal requirements. - Support policies and programs that create opportunities for the NWSA to be part of the supply chain for land and ocean-based renewable ocean energy development.